ryanbae89/data-512-final-project/README.md

 This table contains 31 columns describing all domestic flights in the US by large carriers in 2015.

+*Note that this table is too large to be uploaded on Git, so a 5% sampled table called `flights_sampled.csv` is included in the repo instead.*

 | Column | Datatype | Description |
 |-----|------------|----|
 | YEAR | int | Year of the Flight Trip |